drcxd/orin/USAGE.md

 - Same highlighting as classic mode

 **Classic mode (during input):**
-- Preview buffer shows results but doesn't open file previews
+- Preview buffer shows results as you type
-- File previews only appear after confirming and navigating in result buffer
+- Use `M-n`/`M-p` (or `C-<down>`/`C-<up>`) to navigate through results in preview buffer
+- File preview window automatically opens for the first match and updates as you navigate
+- All matching keywords are highlighted in both buffers

 ## Customization